Cash Deposit in Bank JE is a seldom-used journal entry.

 So, there will be instances of deposit transactions due to business needs.

 We will first learn how the journal entry looks.
-Said differently, we will see which accounts are part of debit and credit side of entry to record this transaction.
+Said differently, we will see which accounts are part of the debit and credit side of the entry to record this transaction.

 Runners Insight:

-A business will have Loads of banking transactions happening every day.
-So, the companies are not limiting their bank accounts to one.
-Therefore, when recording the bank transaction in books, we need to clarify the details of the Bank to which it relates.
-So, the Bank GL Description shall be apparent.
-For example, Adding the GL description as ABC Bank instead of just mentioning it as Bank will be more appropriate.
+A business has Loads of banking transactions happening every day, so companies are not limiting their bank accounts to one.
+Therefore, when recording a bank transaction in books, we need to clarify the details of the Bank to which it relates.
+The Bank GL Description shall be apparent.
+For example, adding the GL description as ABC Bank instead of just mentioning it as Bank will be more appropriate.
 Thus, such a clear description helps identify a particular transaction in the bank account.

 How is the Cash Deposit into Bank Journal entry recorded?